3manuek/3manuek/content/posts/2025-01/pgcat.md

 to operate those partitions independently.

 {{< notice "info" >}}
-Note that you could merge partitions in the same shard and let PGCat point to the same node/shard, however the shard naming should be using a different convension. eg. shard_A, shard_B, etc.
+Note that you could merge partitions in the same shard and let PGCat point to the same node/shard, however the shard naming should be using a different convension. eg. `shard_A`, `shard_B`, etc.
 {{< /notice >}}